Skip to content

 • acted in movies, TV shows, and web media— in particular videos for The Onion and Channel Awesome.

-• worked as a voice-over artist and audio editor— providing voice-of-god announcing to Peacock premiere screenings and the intro to The Dennis Miller Option.
+• worked as a voice-over artist and audio editor— providing voice-of-god announcing to Peacock premiere screenings and the intro to the Dennis Miller Option and other podcasts.

 • animated intro sequences and logos using motion graphics and 3D animation— especially the opening sequences to The Nostalgia Critic.

-• got the World’s Best Laugh for TV and live comedy album audiences— even Conan O’Brien took notice during his show.
+• been a Human Laugh Track for TV and live comedy album audiences— even Conan O’Brien took notice during his show.

 • performed on stage in many forms, including stand-up comedy, sketch, and improv— not to mention hosting live interactive games on the HQ Trivia app.